Everyone must register for the Marching Southerners class in order to participate in the band or band camp (MU 192 or MU

 Food Services on campus will be open during band camp.
 The campus cafeteria, the Jack Hopper Dining Hall, will be charging $10 for meals during band camp.
 You might also plan to visit restaurants in town for your meals.
 Please note some local restaurants do not accept credit/debit cards, and others do not accept checks.
 Plan accordingly!
 Finally, some students will bring small refrigerators, buy food at the grocery store, and prepare their own meals.
 Whichever way you go, be sure to eat healthy, complete meals during band camp.
 You’ll need strength and energy to make it through rehearsal!

 Our outstanding band organization did not gain its international reputation without the full attendance of its members.
 Accordingly, your perfect and timely attendance is expected to be the norm.
 Please print and keep the camp schedule for reference during band camp.
 Minor adjustments in the rehearsal schedule will occur as needed; however, the time parameters will not be expanded.
 Ask off from work NOW!

 Your instrument and equipment should be brought to each rehearsal (including our first meeting).
-You will need a pencil to mark your music and drill charts, and a wire stand for all music rehearsals.
+You will need a pencil to mark your music and a wire stand for all music rehearsals.
 (If you use an iPad or tablet for music, please make sure that it is charged for music rehearsals).
 The Marching Southerners use the Ultimate Drill Book app for marching drill.
 You will need to make sure that your phone is fully charged for marching rehearsals, as you will be checking your coordinates often.
 During rehearsals it is very important to wear only quality athletic footwear.
 Long practice hours will take a toll on your feet, so be prepared!

 You will also need a good sized water bottle.
 During Band Camp we will provide ice and water during outdoor rehearsals, however you will need to fill up your water bottle before rehearsal once the regular season begins.